Patient-specific solution of the electrocorticography forward problem in deforming brain: Results

-To compare the difference between the leadfields we used the relative difference measure (RDM) and magnitude factor (MAG).
-Figs.~\ref{fig:unwarped-leadfield-images} and~\ref{fig:projected-leadfield-images} show the differences between the leadfields computed using the original image data, with actual and projected electrode locations, respectively, and the deformed image data.
-The results show that the difference in the leadfields is greatest in the region close to the electrode grid array.
+Figs.~\ref{fig:unwarped-leadfield-images} and~\ref{fig:projected-leadfield-images} show the differences between the lead fields computed using the original image data, with actual and projected electrode locations, respectively, and the deformed image data.
+The results show that the difference in the lead fields is greatest in the region close to the electrode grid array.
 This is to be expected because the region closest to the electrodes corresponds with the greatest amount of tissue deformation.
 There are also significant differences within the same hemisphere.
 The electrodes are usually placed close to the expected source location which means that the greatest differences coincide with the region of the brain that is most likely to contain the seizure onset zone.
 This can be expected to have a detrimental effect on the accuracy of source localization.
-The histograms of the topographic and magnitude differences (Figs.~\ref{fig:unwarped-leadfield-histograms} and~\ref{fig:projected-leadfield-histograms}) suggest that the difference in leadfields computed by the models is significant in a large number of elements.

-The most significant effect on the differences in the leadfield matrices (in both the RDM and MAG) appears to be the misclassification of brain tissue as CSF, and vice versa, in the model that is based on the original preoperative MRI.
+The most significant effect on the differences in the lead field matrices (in both the RDM and MAG) appears to be the misclassification of brain tissue as CSF, and vice versa, in the model that is based on the original preoperative MRI.
 In these regions the RDM is greater than 0.5, and MAG is less than 1/3 (underestimated by a factor of 3) or greater than 3 (overestimated by a factor of 3).
 This is in line with studies on model sensitivity to conductivity which reported that while small uncertainties in the CSF conductivity have a negligible effect on the result of dipole reconstruction, outright incorrect tissue classification has strong effects on the forward solutions \citep{vorwerk_etal_2014_guideline,vorwerk_etal_2019_influence}.

-The comparison between the leadfields computed using the original (actual preoperative), with both the actual and projected electrode positions, and the deformed (predicted postoperative) image data suggest that accurate source localization based on iEEG or ECoG recordings requires accurate classification of tissue in the postoperative configuration of the brain, after the electrodes have been implanted.
+The comparison between the lead fields computed using the original (actual preoperative), with both the actual and projected electrode positions, and the deformed (predicted postoperative) image data suggest that accurate source localization based on iEEG or ECoG recordings requires accurate classification of tissue in the postoperative configuration of the brain, after the electrodes have been implanted.